gerardoglzb/pixelang/manual.md

 Now we're getting into the good stuff.

-There is one final datatype we haven't dived into: `image`.
+There is one final data type we haven't dived into: `image`.

 `image` cannot be a constant and it cannot be used with any operators.
 It exists only to be declared as a variable and then used by calling its different methods.
 Here's an example.